 Charles Lindbergh was an impressive pilot, a onetime American hero, father to a murdered son, a seemingly pro-fascist conservative, and a lover of the environment.
 This complicated combination has led a large faction to despise the man as a traitorous Nazi sympathizer, while another bastion continues to hail him as an idol of ambition.

-After learning about Charles Lindbergh, read about Richard Bong, America’s best WWII fighter pilot who downed 40 enemy planes.
+After learning about Charles Lindbergh, read about Richard Bong, America’s best fighter pilot who downed 40 enemy planes.
 Then, learn about Bessie Coleman, America’s first black female pilot.